 Jason has been married to his high school sweetheart (Marcia) since 1995 and is father to, Reagan (2002) and Gabe (2005).
 Jason served in youth ministry for a number of years before serving as campus pastor at Southwestern Christian University in Oklahoma City in the early 2000’s.
 In 2003 Jason and Marcia moved back to their hometown of Greenwood, SC to pastor REALife Church, where they ministered from 2003-2016.
 In 2016 Jason accepted a full-time position with the Upper South Carolina Conference of the International Pentecostal Holiness Church Discipleship Ministries Director and Director for the Upper South Carolina Conference School of Ministry.
 Jason holds a Bachelor’s Degree in Biblical Studies and Master’s of Ministry from Southwestern Christian University in Oklahoma City, a Master’s of Theological Studies from Pentecostal Theological Seminary in Cleveland, TN, and is presently a Doctoral Candidate at Southeastern University in Lakeland Florida.
 In Fall 2019 Jason accepted a full-time faculty position for Emmanuel College’s School of Christian Ministries.
 He is especially passionate about guiding those who sense a particular call to vocational Christian ministry.

-Pastor Chris Maxwell – Associate Professor of Christian Ministries
+Pastor Chris Maxwell – Adjunct Professor of Christian Ministries

 Chris Maxwell served 19 years as lead pastor in Orlando, Florida, after five years of youth ministry.
 He’s now in his 16th year as Campus Pastor and Director of Spiritual Life at Emmanuel College.
 He speaks in churches, conventions, and schools, and is the author of ten books, including “Pause With Jesus,” “Underwater,” and “a slow and sudden God: 40 years of wonder.”
 His latest book is his 2nd collection of poems—“embracing now: pain, joy, healing, living.”
 Chris loves books, sports, time with students, and time with his family.
 He and his wife Debbie have three sons and daughters in law, and eight grandchildren.